Bhanumahesh70/Beverage_Inventory_Management_App/README.md

 This technique records in-depth error messages through Java's logging system to track and analyze encountered problems while operating.

-## Insights on How to Put Ideas or Plans into Action

 ### Prompt Feedback on the Results of a Procedure

 By making use of `FacesContext.getCurrentInstance().addMessage()`, the system offers instant feedback on the results of operations.
 If there is an error caused by entering incorrect data when saving a drink, the user will be promptly notified with a detailed error message, which helps avoid confusion and assists in addressing the input problem.